Cheesecakes, Gemma's Best Recipes

 1. Preheat your oven to 350°F (180°C).

-2. Mix the cookie crumbs and melted butter together in a small bowl.
+2. Mix the cookie crumbs and melted butter together in a medium bowl.
 Press the mixture into a 9-inch springform tin and then into the fridge to chill.

-3. Using either a stand mixer or an electric hand mixer, whisk together the cream cheese and sugar on high speed until it is smooth and there are no lumps.
+1. Cream your cheese and sugar: Using either a stand mixer fitted with the paddle attachment or an electric hand mixer, whisk together the cream cheese and sugar on high speed until it is smooth and there are no lumps.

-4. Add in the vanilla, lemon zest, and lemon juice.
+2. Add in wet ingredients: mix in the vanilla, lemon zest, and lemon juice.

-5. Slowly add in the eggs, one at a time, until fully blended.
-Now, your mix should be airy from all the mixing.
+3. Slowly add in the eggs, one at a time, until fully blended.
+Now, your mix should be smooth from all the mixing.

-6. Add the flour into the mix and combine.
+4. Mix in dry ingredients: Add the flour into the mixture and combine.

-7. Pour the mixture into the tin and bake for about 70-80 minutes.
+1. Pour the cheesecake batter into the prepared pan and bake for about 70-80 minutes.
 You will know the cheesecake is done when there is a little jiggle in the middle.
-Set it aside to cool.
-(TIP: To avoid cracks in your cheesecake, place a baking pan filled with water on the shelf below the cheesecake as it bakes.)
+Set it aside to cool on a wire rack.

 A slice of Best-Ever New York Cheesecake topped with cherries.